emerson-escolar/TDAPatents/README.md

 * --interactive

     If enabled (and a compatible matplotlib backend is available), output an interactive plot of filter function.

-* --clustermap

-    If enabled, do clustermap.

 * --no_dump_raw

     By default, the script will dump processed raw data (data sent to Mapper) in Apache Parquet format, if the dump does not exist yet.
 Disable this using this option.
 Note: "processed raw data" means data after all data choices (start and end year, window, shift) and processing (keep or drop zeros, cosine transform, transpose, log, sum-to-one), but before Mapper analysis.
 So it is actually not entirely raw.

+* --clustermap

+    If enabled, do [clustermap](https://seaborn.pydata.org/generated/seaborn.clustermap.html) on the
+    **entire** processed raw data set.
+This is **not** directly related to the clustering used to compute Mapper, which performs clustering only locally.

 * --kclusters k1 k2 ...